freesewing/freesewing/packages/models/info.md

 - measurements: A list/array of measurement names
 - sizes: An object with `menswear` and `womenswear` keys that hold a list/array of sizes we provide
+- menswear: An object with the menswear models
+- womenswear: An object with the womenswear models